Install Docker Engine - Enterprise on Windows ServersEstimated reading time: 7 minutes

-With Docker EE Basic license for versions 18.09 and later, Docker provides FIPS 140-2 support in Windows Server 2016.
+With Docker EE Basic license for versions 18.09 and later, Docker provides FIPS 140-2 support in Windows Server.
 This includes a FIPS supported cryptographic module.
 If the Windows implementation already has FIPS support enabled, FIPS is automatically enabled in the Docker engine.

-To enable FIPS 140-2 compliance on a system that is not in FIPS 140-2 mode, do the following in PowerShell:
+To enable FIPS 140-2 compliance on a system that is not in FIPS 140-2 mode, execute the following command in PowerShell:

 [System.Environment]::SetEnvironmentVariable("DOCKER_FIPS", "1", "Machine")